 The Diverse Sexuality and Gender Alliance (DSAGA) is the LGBTQA undergraduate student organization on the Homewood Campus.
-Everyone (grads and undergraduates alike) is welcome to attend meetings held every Monday at 9:30PM in Mattin 160.
+Everyone (grads and undergraduates alike) is welcome to attend meetings held every Monday at 9:30PM.
 Find us on Facebook.

 Out in Science, Technology, Engineering & Mathematics (oSTEM) is a national student society dedicated to increasing the participation of people who identify with lesbian, gay, bisexual, transgender, queer, or ally (LGBTQA) communities in disciplines related to science, technology, engineering, or mathematics (STEM).
 Events are held every two weeks.
 Email oSTEM@jhu.edu for more information or find us on Facebook.

 The Gertrude Stein Society is an organization for LGBTA members of the Johns Hopkins Medical Institutions, including the Schools of Nursing, Public Health and Medicine.
 Email GSS at email@example.com or find us on Facebook.

 Peabody Organization for Diverse Identities (PODI) is an advocacy group at the Peabody Institute of the Johns Hopkins University for those in the LGBTQ spectrum.